GaryHostt/beginner_ERP_OIC/README.md

 Alternatively, if you want to pass information to JIRA from ERP in a real-time manner for other use cases, first you will need to use the REST adapter and [authenticate to the JIRA API](https://developer.atlassian.com/server/jira/platform/rest-apis/) to pass information to it.
 Then you can have an event in ERP trigger an integration that invokes your REST connection to JIRA and the relevant endpoint.

-## Part 4 - Replace webhooks w/ a Trigger Adapter
+## Part 4 - Replace webhooks w/ Trigger Adapters

 For systems where we have an adapter, we can take advantage of the trigger capabilities of those adapters rather than using a webhook & REST API.